dpc-sdp/ripple/docs/content/design-system/5.components/results-listing.md

 - audience
 - status
-- grants metadata such as grant value
+- grants metadata such as grant value.

-The default variant users the 'updated date' by default.
+The default variant users the updated date by default.

 ::DocsExample
 ---